-- Target everyone, and commuters in particular since they are the main customer segment - It is a major project and as such communications should use all possible channels; apart from standard channels, participants also mentioned - Ticket purchase: messages when topping up oyster/ buying tickets at a ticket machine/ticket office (particularly to those buying season tickets) - Media used by commuters, for example Metro, ES, BBC website, TfL website, etc. - Make messages on tannoy system attention grabbing and varied for example 'Did you know...' and played on a loop, for example every half an hour - It needs to stand out from the standard disruption communication - customers want it in their faces - ✓ Messages should be honest/bold.
+- ✓ Target everyone, and commuters in particular since they are the main customer segment - ✓ It is a major project and as such communications. should use all possible channels; apart from standard channels, participants also mentioned - ✓ Ticket purchase: messages when topping up oyster/ buying tickets at a ticket machine/ticket office (particularly to those buying season tickets) - ✓ Media used by commuters, e.g. Metro, ES, BBC website, TfL website, etc. - ✓ Make messages on tannoy system attention grabbing and varied e.g. 'Did you know...' and played on a loop e.g. every half an hour - ✓ It needs to stand out from the standard disruption communication - customers want it in their faces - Messages should be honest/bold